TheGamerz29/E.F.V.S.L.C-Fake-Virus-Simulator/README.md

 # By The time you read this,There is 8 fake viruses.But,More Fake Viruses Will be Added Later On.
 # All .bat file is detected as a viruses.
 # There might be some problem with the code
-# All .bat file is detected as a viruses.
+# All .bat file is detected as a viruses.However,It is completely safe.